How to Grow Iris Plants

 Irises are popular and easy to grow perennial.
 The most common larger varieties

-are great at the back of the flower bed or as a cutting.
-For flower growers,
+are great at the back of the flower bed.
+They make great cuttings.
+For flower

-there is a place in your garden for one, or several groups.
-But, be careful,
+growers, there is a place in your garden for one, or several groups.
+But,

 Varieties of Irises: